vighneshiyer/vighneshiyer.com/content/research/comp-arch/berkeley_boot_flow.md

 ### RISC-V Cross Compiler

-We will use a GCC *cross-compiler* that runs on your host architecture (x86 or ARM) and compiles source files to a RISC-V binary.
+You need a GCC *cross-compiler* that runs on your host architecture (x86 or ARM) and compiles source code (e.g. C, assembly) into a RISC-V binary.

 - **Linux**: Look at the releases page for [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain/tags).
 Download the file that looks like `riscv64-elf-ubuntu-24.04-gcc-nightly-...tar.xz` (the key words are: `riscv64`, `elf`, `gcc`).
-Uncompress the file and add the `bin` folder inside to your `$PATH`.
+Uncompress the `.tar.xz` file and add the `bin` folder inside to your `$PATH`.
 - **OSX**: Follow the instructions in the `README` in [homebrew-riscv](https://github.com/riscv-software-src/homebrew-riscv).
-Alternatively, you can install the [`riscv64-elf-gcc` Homebrew package](https://formulae.brew.sh/formula/riscv64-elf-gcc), but truthfully I don't know much about the OSX packages.
+Alternatively, you can install the [`riscv64-elf-gcc` Homebrew package](https://formulae.brew.sh/formula/riscv64-elf-gcc), but truthfully I don't know if this package contains everything you need.

 After you install the cross compiler, verify it exists and runs.